 - Beat together butter and cream cheese in a medium bowl until creamy and no lumps remain.

-- Add powdered sugar and integrate well until very smooth.
+- Add powdered sugar and milk or cream and integrate well until very smooth.
 The amount of sugar depends on how thin or thick you want the glaze to be.

 - Drizzle over the cooled cake that has been put on a wire rack with a parchment paper underneath to catch any drips.